 There are currently no active references in this article.

 A deciduous tree to 12 m.
 Bark dark brown, smooth.
-Branchlets purplish green to olive-brown, glabrous and waxy.
-Leaves subcoriaceous, broadly ovate in outline, 8–17 × 7–15 cm, palmately three- to five-lobed, lobes shallow, upper surface glabrous, lower surface glabrous but for the tufts of hair in the vein axils, margins entire or occasionally dentate (serrate in young leaves), apex acute; petiole 2–3.5 cm long, purplish green; autumn colour orange-yellow to red.
+Branchlets purplish-green to olive-brown, glabrous and waxy.
+Leaves subcoriaceous, broadly ovate in outline, 8–17 × 7–15 cm, palmately 3- to 5-lobed, lobes shallow, upper surface glabrous, lower surface glabrous but for the tufts of hair in the vein axils, margins entire or occasionally dentate (serrate in young leaves), apex acute; petiole 2–3.5 cm long, purplish-green; autumn colour orange-yellow to red.
 Inflorescence terminal, paniculate, 8–10 cm long, many flowered.
-Flowers 5-merous, usually dioecious; sepals triangular, purplish green, petals yellowish, stamens 8, inserted inside the nectar disc, ovary pubescent.
+Flowers 5-merous, usually dioecious; sepals triangular, purplish-green, petals yellowish, stamens 8, inserted inside the nectar disc, ovary pubescent.
 Samaras 1.8–3 cm long, yellowish, wings spreading horizontally.
-Flowering April to May, fruiting September (China) (van Gelderen et al. 1994; Xu et al. 2008).
+Flowering April to May, fruiting in September (China). (van Gelderen et al. 1994; Xu et al. 2008).

 Distribution Myanmar China Guangxi, southern Guizhou, southeast Xi-zang, southeast Yunnan Thailand Vietnam

 Habitat Mixed forest between 300 and 1800 m asl.